 - Pixel 4 (launched with it out of the box)

 Android 10 arrived on September 3rd, and my Pixel 3 got it within an hour of the launch.
 They’re the first phones to enjoy the new software.
+You can even try the Android 11 Dev preview right now if you have a Pixel, but we recommend waiting for the public beta.

 Samsung Galaxy Android 10 Updates

 In fact, they started the Galaxy S10 Android 10 beta in early October and released 8 previews before quickly delivering the final version.
 We saw devices around the globe get Android 10 in November, and then US models in December.
 It took Samsung less than four months, which is faster than usual.
+They updated the previous generation faster this year, too.

 - Galaxy S10, Galaxy S10+, and S10e (global release in December, US rollout as of Dec 16th)